iotku/ffmpeg-livestream-twitch/README.md

 #How I do it....

 ## Audio
+Pulseaudio is used for capturing alsa/pulseaudio applications that don't support jack directly, disavantage is added latency from running 2 sound systems. default.pa is configured with

+    load-module module-stream-restore restore_device=false

+So applications always (hopefully) just use the selected input instead of remembering an incorrect one.

 JACK is the main force behind audio routing and qjackctl is used as an easy method way to start/configure JACK.

 Qjackctl is setup to launch jack2 (w/ dbus interface) which tells pulseaudio (with jack plugin installed)